An island

 A trip to Baguio last October left me in a tunnel filled with doubts about where I was heading.
 I wanted November to show me the way out.
 I knew I needed help, so I typed the URL of Andrew James Brown’s website, navigated to the contact form, and pasted the message I drafted on my note-taking app.

 Andrew, the first religious minister I ever paid attention to since 2012, is an atheist, and yet he leads a church in the United Kingdom.
 I was wandering around the spiritual wilderness for more than a decade, but I’ve never heard about an atheist pastor.
-I would later learn that atheism is prevalent even among many conservative churches, but it is especially welcomed and nurtured in the liberal religious movement called Unitarianism.
+I would later learn that atheism is prevalent even among many conservative churches, but it is especially welcomed and nurtured in the liberal religious movement called unitarianism.
 If there is any way for me to reconcile my past as a devout JW with my heavily secular and agnostic present, a necessity I discovered I had to do after a relatively long walk last year, that way would be found only within liberal religion.

 Seiza